Der letzte Walzer

 Der letzte Walzer (The Last Waltz) is a Viennese operetta in three acts, with music by Oscar Straus, to a libretto by Julius Brammer and Alfred Grünwald.
 It opened at the Berliner Theater in Berlin on 12 February 1920 and starred Fritzi Massary.
 It was first given in Vienna at the Theater an der Wien on 5 October 1923, with Betty Fischer, Max Hansen, and Richard Tauber in leading roles.

 English adaptations

-An English adaptation for Broadway was prepared by Harold R. Atteridge and Edward Delaney, with additional music by Al Goodman and opened at the Century Theatre in New York on May 10, 1921, running for 185 performances.
-The show was directed by J. C. Huffman.
+An English adaptation for Broadway was prepared by Harold Atteridge and Edward Delaney, with additional music by Al Goodman and opened at the Century Theatre in New York on May 10, 1921, running for 185 performances.
+The show was directed by J. C. Huffman and Frank Smithson.

 Another English adaptation was prepared for the London stage by Robert Evett and Reginald Arkell.
-This version opened at the Gaiety Theatre, London on December 7, 1922 and ran for 240 performances.
-It starred Jose Collins, who sang "The Mirror Song" on BBC radio.
+This version opened at the Gaiety Theatre, London, on December 7, 1922, and ran for 240 performances.
+It starred José Collins, who sang "The Mirror Song" on BBC radio.